 Watch Yusuf Omar talk about his favourite mojo apps.

-This MondayNote article describes the power of Instagram and other social media.
+This MondayNote article describes the power of Instagram and other social media for storytelling.

 TikTok is a fun platform for making videos.
 Laura Garcia talks here about how journalists can use the platform.
 Jump to 2:42 to avoid the rubbish at the start.
 The First Draft site has a range of training courses and notes about TikTok.